Ultrastrong coupling regimes of light-matter interaction: Introduction

 This review presents a general overview of the theoretical and experimental progress in the USC and DSC regimes of light-matter interaction.
 In the past decade, experimental access to increasingly larger light-matter coupling strengths in different fields has brought forward USC and DSC regimes to the frontiers in quantum optics, both from a theoretical as well as from an experimental point of view.
 Moreover, beyond the fundamental interest, it is becoming natural to consider the impact of USC regimes in the context of the emerging interdisciplinary aspects of quantum technologies.

-The physics of the USC regimes is currently a very active research field that is in constant transformation and evolution.
-In particular, new lines of exploration of USC involving a continuum of modes have already been started~\cite{forn-diaz2017, puertas2018, forn-diaz2018}, enabling the exploration of condensed matter models of relevant interest.
+The physics of the USC regimes is currently an active research field that is in constant transformation and evolution.
+In particular, new lines of exploration of USC involving a continuum of modes have already been started~\cite{forn-diaz2017, puertas2018, Magazzu2018}, enabling the exploration of condensed matter models of relevant interest.
 Additionally, recent work in the two-photon quantum Rabi model~\cite{Felicetti2018} represents a playground for novel physics in nonlinear quantum optics.
-It is noteworthy to mention that in this review we cover neither open quantum systems nor multi-photon quantum Rabi models, nor the impressive developments in the QRM from a mathematical physics perspective~\cite{Chen2012,Zhong2013,Wakayama2013,Maciejewski2014,Braak2011,Braak2016}.
+It is noteworthy to mention that in this review we cover neither open quantum systems nor multiphoton quantum Rabi models, nor the impressive developments in the QRM from a mathematical physics perspective~\cite{Chen2012,Zhong2013,Wakayama2013,Maciejewski2014,Braak2011,Braak2016}.
 However, we have tried to provide a connection to these growing areas of high theoretical and experimental interest.
 The USC regimes of light-matter interaction will keep on expanding at the frontier of quantum optics and quantum physics.
 We envision that all related topics to USC physics will remain a prominent field in the foreseeable future.
+During the processing of this review, other articles have been published with overviews on the field of USC~\cite{Gu2017, Kockum2019}, again demonstrating the impact this field has attained.

 The contents of this review can be summarized as follows.
 Section~\ref{sec:2} presents an overview of the different light-matter interaction models.
-We follow a historical approach along the lines of cavity QED and the recent progress in the theory and experiments related to the USC regimes.
+We follow a historical approach along the lines of cavity QED and the recent progress in theory and experiments related to the USC regimes.
 Section~\ref{sec:3} reviews the most relevant experiments having unveiled the physics related to the USC and DSC regimes.
 In Sec.~\ref{sec:4}, the quantum simulations of USC regimes are reviewed from a theoretical perspective.
-Section~\ref{sec:5} reviews a variety of potential applications of USC regimes, from the point of view of quantum optics and quantum computation.
+Section~\ref{sec:5} reviews a variety of potential applications of USC regimes from the point of view of quantum optics and quantum computation.
 Finally, Sec.~\ref{sec:6} presents our conclusions and outlook.